 The combination of powerful antioxidants paired with the heavy dose of omega 3 fats helps to modulate the body’s inflammation pathway.
 These two benefits of fiddleheads also work together to prevent our immune system from attacking cells that are our own (as in autoimmune diseases).

 Fiddlehead preparation is easy.
 With a brush, carefully remove brown scales then wash well under cold running water to remove dirt.
 Before cooking, trim the woody stems.
 Boil fiddleheads in lightly salted boiling water for 10 minutes (or steam for 20 minutes.)
 Serve at once with a drizzle of olive oil or melted butter and a squeeze of lemon.

-Cooked fiddleheads can also be used like blanched or steamed asparagus in scramble eggs, side dishes or in quiches.
+Cooked fiddleheads can also be used like blanched or steamed asparagus in scrambled eggs, side dishes or in quiches.
 They also make lovely salads when tossed with diced tomatoes and lemon-garlic vinaigrette.

 How to Preserve Fiddleheads

 Fiddleheads freeze well and, due to their short season, many people like to put some away for later use.
 To freeze, remove scales and wash thoroughly then boil in a small amount of water for two minutes.
 Drain and let cool.
 Pack in freezer bags and store up to one year.

 This is probably the tastiest way to prepare fiddleheads.
 Try it and enjoy!

 - 3 cups fresh fiddlehead ferns, ends trimmed

 - 2 clove garlic, minced